 How to Claim the Mortgage Tax Deduction in Canada

 Rental expenses, including mortgage interest, are deducted from the rental income you report on Form T766, Statement of Real Estate Rentals.

 Business and business-use-of-home expenses, including mortgage interest, are deducted from the business or professional income you report on Form T2125, Statement of Business or Professional Activities.

 If you’re DIYing your taxes, the easiest way to claim mortgage interest is to use online tax filing software, like Wealthsimple Tax.
-It’s free to use (!) and makes tax filing simple with features such as auto-filling your return, express notice of assessment, and refiling.
-There’s also a smart search and tutorial mode to help you determine which forms apply to your tax situation, and a team of human experts available to help if you get tripped up on something.
+It’s free to use (!) and makes tax filing simple with features such as auto-filling your return, an express notice of assessment, and refiling.
+There’s also a smart search and tutorial mode to help you determine which forms apply to your tax situation, and a team of human experts is available to help if you get tripped up on something.

 Mortgage interest is tax-deductible in Canada only when the property is used for the purposes of generating rental, business or professional income.
 In terms of primary residences, you can deduct a portion of mortgage interest from the rental income you receive from a short- or long-term tenant in your home, or from the business or professional income you earn while working from home as a self-employed individual.
 The bottom line?
-At tax-time, use CRA-certified online tax filing software or an accountant to file your taxes so you don’t miss out on any tax-saving opportunities.
+At tax time, use CRA-certified online tax filing software or an accountant to file your taxes so you don’t miss out on any tax-saving opportunities.